AriFordsham/GHCWiki/working-conventions/fixing-bugs.md

   - If your proposed fix has non-local consequences, please consult us (on cvs-ghc@…) before investing too much of your time.
   - Please follow our [coding conventions](working-conventions#)
   - Comment your fix in the source code, and include a reference to the bug ticket number, e.g. "`#1466`" (this helps when grepping for the fix later).
 It is often helpful to give a small example code fragment that demonstrates the need for your fix.
 This isn't always relevant; sometimes you are fixing a plain error, but often it's more subtle than that.
 1. **Record a patch** that embodies your fix.
-Please follow our convention for naming patches: [WorkingConventions/Darcs](working-conventions/darcs#).
+Please follow our convention for naming patches: [WorkingConventions/Git](working-conventions/git#).
 1. **Test your patch** using the [validation script](testing-patches), before you submit it.
 (If you have write permission to the repository, then you **must** validate before pushing the patch.)
 1. **Submit your patch**.
 If you don't have commit permission for the repository,

-  - Use 'darcs format-patch' to create a patch bundle
+  - Use 'git format-patch' to create a patch bundle
   - Attach the patch bundle to the Trac bug report
   - Add a comment to the Trac bug report to say what you've done
   - In the 'Action' part of the Trac ticket, select "Please review".
 This shifts responsibility to the GHC team to review and commit your patch.